Should you choose the block, or decide on a house design first?

 Blocks in these areas are relatively small so I’ve started by either sketching up the house I would like to build, or selecting a plan.

-With blocks getting smaller, and more expensive your approach may have to be varied.
 Currently the price of the land close to cities is usually more expensive than building costs.
-This even applies to suburbs 35-40km from the CBD.
+This even applies to suburbs 40km or more from the CBD.

 These larger blocks do give you more choice with the house design because the additional space means that you can move away from the typical rectangular houses to square houses, courtyard layouts, or even round houses.

 With these big blocks I have heard it said that you should move a caravan onto the site for a few nights or even camp there before you decide where on the block you will site the house.